 Remember that you’ll need to have savings available to cover your mortgage costs in the event that you have ‘void periods’ when you don’t have any tenants living in your property.

-Bear in mind though that there will be maintenance costs to pay too, as landlords are responsible for keeping the property in a good state of repair, and you’ll also have to pay a letting agent to manage the property and advertise it when necessary.
+Bear in mind that there will be maintenance costs to pay too, as landlords are responsible for keeping the property in a good state of repair, and you’ll also have to pay a letting agent to manage the property and advertise it when necessary.
 Agents typically charge between 10% and 20% of your monthly rent so it’s worth getting a few different quotes and negotiating before you choose one.
 Find out more about your obligations as a landlord in our article What are my responsibilities as a landlord?

 Despite the costs involved, according to Moneyfacts.co.uk demand for rental properties remains high.
 Eleanor Williams, finance expert at Moneyfacts.co.uk, said: “For investors contemplating an expansion into the buy to let sector, demand from tenants is booming and while it remains difficult to earn a decent return on many forms of investment, it’s understandable why rental property could be a tempting option.
 Those considering taking the plunge, or those who may wish to discuss how to manage their existing portfolios, would do well to secure the up-to-date market knowledge, advice, and support of a qualified broker, who should be able to take their plans and circumstances into account.”